 The song is a perfect opener, setting up the album’s progressive rock influence with its fluctuating time signatures, nearly eleven minute length and fantasy setting.
 Looking back it seemed destined to be an essential Gizzard track, it checks all the boxes.
 Strange but evocative lyrics, complex compositions, jams that will open the mosh pit… “Crumbling Castle” really has it all.
 The band has played the song pretty consistently since its release and it’s hard to blame them for it.
-Yet all classics have to come from somewhere.
-“Crumbling Castle” didn’t just come to them in a dream one night.
-So what’s the deal?
-Well, the history of the song is actually a bit strange.
-It involves shortened versions, a leak, potentially getting cut off an album and some live show changes.
+Yet all classics have to come from somewhere and the story of this song is complex with a demo leak, failed plans, and numerous changes on stage.

 In the behind-the-scenes video for Murder of the Universe titled A BRIEF HISTORY OF PLANET EARTH you can spot writing on the wall detailing “Crumbling Castle.”
 At that point in the song’s history it was split into two parts with a third part being labeled “Crumbling Castle Part 2 Keep.”
 The song sits directly under “The Lord of Lightning” and “The Balrog” — showing that the song was initially meant for Murder of the Universe.
 Later in the video the song is written out again, this time as an intro and three different parts.
 Here it is sandwiched between “The Tale of the Altered Beast” and “The Lord of Lightning vs Balrog.”
 All of this said, “Crumbling Castle” never made it to the album due to it not fitting the record.
 In an interview with Guitar World, Stu said “This was the hardest song that we’d ever made.
 It came about when we were making Murder Of The Universe, and it started off as this more metal-ish, heavy track, but it just felt like it had this rhythmic depth to it.
 We were doing this polyrhythm thing where the bass and drums are in one groove and the guitars and vocals are sitting in another pocket, and it just kept pulling away from that record and saying ‘I don’t belong here, I’ve got this other vibe going on’.
 So that song was left off that record, and it kept developing, morphing.
 I think we recorded four or five different versions of it before it felt done.
 It was a super challenging song, and we were still learning how to mess around with these types of music.”